nak3/nak3.github.io/slides/markdowns/20150909-helloworld-openshiftv3.md

 ---
 class: center middle

 #3.
-Containers life
+Containers in the background

 ---
 #3.
-Containers life
+Containers in the background

 ![helloworld-process](./image/helloworld-process-updated-container.png)

 ---

-# Containers life
+# Containers in the background

 - ose-pod * 3